florianmahner/torch-multipletests/README.md

 # `torch_multipletests`

-Pytroch implementation of `statsmodels.stats.multitests.multipletests` to control for False-Discovery-Rates and correct P-Values on GPU for accelerated training and evaluation.
+Simple Pytorch implementation of `statsmodels.stats.multitests.multipletests` to control for False-Discovery-Rates and correct p values on GPU for accelerated training and evaluation.

 The functionality is currently limited.
 The implementation right now supports correcting for multiple comparions using Bonferroni (one-step), Benjamini/Hochberg (non-negative) and Benjamini/Yekutieli (negative) methods.